Red flowers in a field

 The Mylen Leah Solar Farm site was selected following research to identify suitable locations for solar development in the area.

-The project is introduced to stakeholders, community and we request the views of East Riding of Yorkshire Council and The Planning Inspectorate (PINS) on the level of study required ("Scoping").
+The project was introduced to local technical and community stakeholders at two Co-design workshops in November 2024.
+At this stage we requested the views of East Riding of Yorkshire Council and The Planning Inspectorate (PINS) on the level of study required ("Scoping").
 The project recieved a Scoping Opinion from PINS in 2025.

-Statutory consultation with local communities and residents is undertaken in mid-2026, seeking views on the proposal.
+Statutory consultation with local communities and residents will launch on 16 April and run to 28 May.
+During the consultation we will be seeking views on the proposal.
 Further on-site studies will be completed.

 We expect to submit our Development Consent Order (DCO) application to PINS in late 2026.